profplump/MacOS/PhotosSnapshot/Readme.md

 `PhotosSnapshot destFolder`

-PhotosSnapshot will download all assets of all types into a snapshot at `destFolder/<currentDateTime>`
+PhotosSnapshot will download all assets of all enabled types into a snapshot at `destFolder/<currentDateTime>`

 --